paulmayer-fullstacker/FullStackOpen-Part-6/README.md

 Herewith my submission of the exercises required for Module 6.
 The module repo contains multiple projects, which address different aspects of state management.

-- The unicafe-redux project introduces state management with Redux, through exercises 6.1 and 6.2.

-- The redux-anecdotes project further explores state management with Redux, while refining the anecdotes application.
-It addresses the majority of the exercises from 6.3 to 6.19.

-- Finally the query-anecdotes project employs the React Query library in addressing exercises 6.20 to 6.24.

 ---

 ## The Solution: